Cap Tourmente National Wildlife Area

 Planning your visit

 The natural beauty and many outdoor activities available at Cap Tourmente make this NWA a wonderful place to spend a day.
-Whether you're interested in hiking, wildlife observation, photography or one off the various interactive programs that are offered seasonally, you're sure to find something for every member of the family.
-The recommended visit duration is 2 to 4 hours.
+Whether you're interested in hiking, wildlife observation, photography or one off the various interactive programs that are offered seasonally, you can be sure that you will find an activity for every member of the family.
+The recommended length of a visit is 2 to 4 hours.

-More detailed information about the activities offered at Cap Tourmente NWA can be found in the Activities Pamphlet.
+Detailed information about the activities offered at Cap Tourmente NWA are found in the activities Cap Tourmente National Wildlife Area pamphlet.

 - discovery tools